actionml/docs.actionml.com/ur_advanced_tuning.md

 To determine this we start with a tool for measuring the relative predictive strength of a given indicator type.
 This, relies on cross-validation tests.
 Some of the tuning examples above can also be tested this way but others cannot.
 For instance Randomization will always give lower MAP@k results but also gives lift A/B testing.
 That said MAP@k is a good way to test predictive strength of indicator types.

 ActionML maintains a repo for MAP@k testing but the tool is meant for data scientists who know Python and Spark so is provided as-is with not direct support from us, read it and use it in this spirit in our [analysis-tools](https://github.com/actionml/analysis-tools) repo.

+# <a name="rules" id="rules"></a>Business Rules

+It is possible to create flexible business rules with item attributes and query structure.
+Remembering the UR query [formulation](/docs/ur_queries) with fields that have property names, attribute values, and biases we can build complex business rules.

+ * **Bias**: The bias tells the UR to include and boost (bias > 0), include only (bias < 0) or exclude all (bias = 0).
+Think of a boost as disfavoring (0 > bias < 1) or favoring (bias > 1) items with certain attributes.
+For boosts the bias value is multiplied times the internal score and items are re-ranked.
+ * **ORing Attributes**: In the field description if the values are in a list they are ORed, meaning a hit is any of the attributes and the best hit is all of them.
+ * **ANDing Attributes**: If there are multiple fields clauses with the same property name but an array of a single attribute per field the attributes are said to be ANDed.
+For instance if the bias is -1 and 2 attribute values in 2 fields are specified them no recommendation will be returned that does not both attributes.

+ANDing and ORing is best used when filtering for inclusion or exclusion with a bias <= 0 since the meaning is moot when boosting because this only modifies the score and re-ranks, which makes ANDed and ORed attributes work the same except for the edge case where separate boosts should be applied to different attributes under the same property name.

+**Warning**: it is easily possible with business rules to create queries that return no results.
+Remember that the restrictions are on the query results not all items so if there are only 4 possible recommendations and you filter 5 ways, the likelihood of getting meaningful results may be small.
+A good rule of thumb is to use boosts where possible since they do not cause exclusion.
+If it's ok to return nothing, for instance when none of the recommendations are "in-stock": ["true"], then inclusion or exclusion filters are appropriate.
+Also if you want all items to be recommendable even if there are no events for some then add a default ranking to all items.
+This will guarantee the maximum recommendations possible are returned.